- NOVEMBER 15

-Once your application file is complete, you will receive a written notice of confirmation or refusal of admission, before the next deadline.
+Once your application file is complete, you will be invited for a friendly chat with members of the admissions committee.
+After this meeting, you will receive a written notice of confirmation or refusal of admission, before the next deadline.

 In some cases, admission will be conditional upon submittal, by the prescribed deadline, of official documents or proof of the degree, diploma or certificate supporting your application for admission.

 Please note that HEC Montréal, SMU Dallas and SDA Bocconi, Milan, are under no obligation to accept all eligible candidates.
 Some eligible candidates may be placed on a waiting list.

 No course equivalencies or exemptions will be granted for the courses in the program.